jonczykp/Satel-CA10-reader/README.md

 ![Adapter board](html/finalboard.jpg)

 ## Step 2 - compile the source code and upload firmware to your ESP board
 Please use Visual Studio Code (VSC) and PlatfromIO add-in to compile the code and upload the firmware to your ESP.
 There is a lot of messages send to VSC terminal (via Serial.print command) during the run.
-You can trace all messages or use it for debug mode in case of any issues or when trying to find new sensors which were not find be me.
+You can trace all messages or use it for debug mode in case of any issues or when trying to find new sensors which were not find by me.

 ![VSC Console](html/VSCconsole.jpg)

 ## Step 3 - configure WiFi and MQTT
-Once firmware is uploaded and ESP is run, you need to connect to ESP WiFI default Access Point (SATEL_WIFI) to configure your WiFi network and your HA MQTT Server.
+Once firmware is uploaded and ESP is run, you need to connect to ESP WiFi default Access Point (SATEL_WIFI) to configure your WiFi network and your HA MQTT Server.
 Please see pictures bellow

 ![Network Config](html/networkconfig.jpg)

-If you give wrong WiFi network parameters (SSID or password) then you will have to wait 150 sec. to enter ESP in AP mode.
+If you give wrong WiFi network parameters (SSID or password) then you will have to wait 150s to enter ESP in AP mode.
 If WiFi network parameters are good ESP will start sending MQTT messages and you will be able to find SATLE CA10 in your HA devices (you might way max 3 min for device discovery).

 ![HA devices](html/HAdevices.jpg)